-When an Active/Standby or Active/Query workload is activated to a single site for the first time, the Lifeline Advisor queries the Lifeline z/OS Agents on the alternate site to determine whether either of the following conditions is true:
+When an Active/Standby or Active/Query workload is activated to a single site for the first time, the Lifeline Advisor queries the Lifeline z/OS Agents on the alternate site to determine whether at least one of the following conditions is true:

-- Active TCP/IP connections to the server applications that make up the workload are present on the alternate site. - Active SNA sessions, for SNA workloads, to the SNA applications that make up the workload are present on the alternate site.
+- Active TCP/IP connections to the server applications that make up the workload are present on the alternate site. - Active SNA sessions, for SNA workloads, to the SNA applications that make up the workload are present on the alternate site. - For MQ cluster workloads, not all MQ cluster receiver channels are stopped or queued messages exist on MQ cluster queues that are hosted by MQ queue managers on the alternate site.

-If active connections are found, the ACTIVATE command fails for the workload.
-Message AQS0179I is issued to indicate that connections were found.
-The workload must first be deactivated to ensure that active connections are terminated on the alternate site.
+If one of the above conditions is true, the ACTIVATE command fails for the workload.
+Message AQS0179I is issued to indicate that connections, sessions, or messages were found.
+For workloads not specified in the mq_manager_list Advisor configuration statement, the workload must first be deactivated to ensure that active connections or sessions are terminated on the alternate site.
+For workloads specified in the mq_manager_list Advisor configuration statement, the messages must be processed from the MQ cluster queues and the MQ cluster receiver channels must be stopped.